rickloader/NewForestRouteV3/README.md

 ## Scenario

-New Forest features the Bournemouth UK railway line in the 1950s and attempts to recreate the 1950s network timetable using the Timetable Mode in Open Rails.
+New Forest V3 features the Bournemouth UK railway line in the 1950s and attempts to recreate the 1950s network timetable using the Timetable Mode in Open Rails.
+The route is also known as the South Western mainline
+New Forest route V4 is the current work in progress.
+It extends from Woking to Salisbury and branches. expect incomplete scenery.
+In summary V3 " latest down load" is the Bournempoth line.
+This may be updated to V4 Woking - Salisbury  via github desktop
+Please look at the Wiki "Getting started"

 For details of the route, please read [Background.md](Background.md)